 Pumpkin seed oil and prostate

-As of 2013 I have seen only one human study regarding the role of pumpkin seed oil or pumpkin seed extract on prostate gland enlargement.
+I have seen few human studies regarding the role of pumpkin seed oil or pumpkin seed extract on prostate gland enlargement.
 Rodent studies seem to be promising.
 There is also a study using it in combination with saw palmetto but additional research is required to clarify some of these findings.

 Effects of pumpkin seed oil and